 AM is of significant interest to the U.S. manufacturing base as the technology enables shorter lead times, mass customization, energy reduction, complex shapes, and production of parts on demand providing benefits to both new acquisitions and legacy systems.

-America Makes seeks to promote and accelerate the development and deployment of innovative, cost-effective, energy-efficient AM and 3D printed (3DP) technologies to meet defense and/or commercial needs.
-The projects being proposed should be applicable to Technology Readiness Level (TRL) 4-7 and Manufacturing Readiness Level (MRL) 4-7 at the start of the proposed project (DoD MRL guidance is located at www.dodmrl.com).
-Reference - MRL 4: Capability to produce the technology in a laboratory environment.
+America Makes seeks to promote and accelerate the development and deployment of innovative, cost effective, energy-efficient AM and 3D printed (3DP) technologies to meet defense and/or commercial needs.
+The projects being proposed should be applicable to Technology Readiness Level (TRL) and Manufacturing Readiness Level (MRL) of 5 or greater at the start of the proposed project (DoD MRL guidance is located at www.dodmrl.com).
+Reference -MRL 5: Capability to produce prototype components in a production-relevant environment.
 This level of readiness is typical for Science and Technology (S&T) Programs in the budget activity 6.2 and 6.3 categories and acts as an exit criterion for the Materiel Solution Analysis (MSA) Phase approaching a Milestone A decision.
-Technologies should have matured to at least TRL 4.
 This level indicates that the technologies are ready for the Technology Development Phase of acquisition.
 At this point, required investments, such as manufacturing technology development, have been identified.
 Processes to ensure manufacturability, producibility, and quality are in place and are sufficient to produce technology demonstrators.
 Manufacturing risks have been identified for building prototypes and mitigation plans are in place.
 Target cost objectives have been established and manufacturing cost drivers have been identified.
 Producibility assessments of design concepts have been completed.
 Key design performance parameters have been identified as well as any special tooling, facilities, material handling, and skills required.